VSAY/docker-rabbitmq-cluster/README.md

 # Running with docker-compose

+# To start standalone

 If you want to run rabbitmq on one machine use [docker-compose](https://github.com/docker/compose/)

 ```
 docker-compose up -d
 ```

-# To start Rabbit - Non Cluster
+Standalone node is started up this way:

 ```
 rabbit1: